-Campaign Mistakes: Warning Signs of a Losing Political Campaign
+Campaign Mistakes: How to Turn a Losing Political Campaign Around

 24. ”It doesn’t matter how districts have performed in the past – I am a transformational candidate.”- You may be a great candidate, with high name recognition but party performance does affect election outcomes.
 There is a big difference between a campaign that is within reach and one that has been drawn for one party.
 Learn the difference before you run.

-22. “I know we don’t have a budget, but we need to buy yard signs first.”- Everything you do on a campaign needs to be budget for and tactical decisions, including yard signs, need to be a part of strategy.
+22. “I know we don’t have a budget, but we need to buy yard signs first.”- Everything you do on a campaign needs to be budgeted for, and tactical decisions, including yard signs, need to be a part of strategy.
 Make sure you are prioritizing your most important purchases and tactics in your campaign budget.

 21. “We don’t need to raise money… People know me.”- Even small campaigns need money.
 Make sure you plan for the budget you need and raise the money accordingly.
 Do not underestimate your necessities.
 Do a personal assessment before you decide to run.

 20. “Nobody watches tv or reads direct mail., we don’t need to spend money on that.”- Make sure your tactics are based on fact and strategy, not opinion.

 19. “We are going to talk to everyone.” - Over-targeting and under-targeting are both big problems in the campaign world.
 Make sure your targeting is based on a vote goal.